-• No support for embedded XML content in a request.
+No support for embedded XML content in a request.
 In typical XACML deployments, embedded XML content is used to provide additional attributes to an incoming XACML request, needed to make an access decision.
 For example, these additional attributes could be captured consent information needed to complete a decision.
 In terms of security, the policy endpoint would have to add the embedded XML content when formulating the request, rather than just arriving from the requesting application.
 The Identity Broker solution retrieves these additional attributes directly from the persistent store and does not convert it into XML, to be fully XACML-compliant.
 As a result, the following XACML elements related to XML processing have not been implemented:

 - <PolicyDefaults> and <PolicySetDefaults>

 - <XPathVersion>

 - <AttributeSelector>

 - <Content>

 - XPath functions xpath-node-count, xpath-node-equal, and xpath-node-match.

 - No support for Obligations or Advice.
 Obligations and Advice are additional actions, specified by policy, which either must (in the case of Obligations) or may (in the case of Advice) be taken by the policy endpoint whenever a particular policy decision is rendered.
 An example might be to send an email to an individual every time permission is granted to access some resource owned by that person.
 The following XACML elements related to Obligations and Advice are not implemented:

 - <Obligations>

 - <Advice>

 - <AttributeAssignment>

 - <ObligationExpressions> and <ObligationExpression>

 - <AdviceExpressions> and <AdviceExpression>

-- <AttributeAssignmentExpression>
+-

 - No support for versioning of Policies.
 XACML incorporates the idea of maintaining multiple versions of a policy, such as policy "X" version 1.0 and policy "X" version 2.0.
 A policy set then can specify (by reference) which version of policy 'X' is to be applied when evaluating a request.
 The Identity Broker only allows for a single instance of policy X to be stored.
 It does not support referencing a particular version of that policy.
 The following XACML elements related to versioning are not supported:

 - <VersionMatchType> in PolicyIDReference or PolicySetIDReference elements

 - Limited Support for Multi Requests.
 XACML specifies several ways that a request for multiple decisions can be contained within a single request context, described in the XACML Multiple Decision Profile document which can be found at http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker only supports one version of a multiple-decision request by using multiple http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker only supports one version of a multiple-decision request by using multiple http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker only supports one version of a multiple-decision request by using multiple http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker only supports one version of a multiple-decision request by using multiple http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker only supports one version of a multiple-decision request by using multiple http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker only supports one version of a multiple-decision request by using multiple http://docs.oasis-open.org/xacml/3.0/.
-The Identity Broker policies only support multiple instances of the Resources category.
+The Identity Broker only supports one version of a multiple-

+decision request by using multiple of the same category in the request.
+In addition, Identity Broker policies only support multiple instances of the Resources category.
 As a result the following XACML elements are not supported: